Arinmishra/devTinderUI/README.md

 ## 🚀 About the Project

-The frontend for **DevTinder**, a developer matchmaking platform, provides an interactive UI for users to sign up, connect, and interact with fellow developers.
+The frontend for **DevTinder**, a developer matchmaking platform, provides an interactive UI for users to sign up, connect, and interact with fellow developers, now featuring **real-time chat** capabilities.

 ## 🛠️ Features